Time and the Trickster

 "Be careful Rose," Spock added.

 The three teenagers grumbled, but all wished her luck as Rose turned to the attic door.
 To her great relief none of them followed her down the stairs arguing with her.
-She snatched her coat from the foyer and rushed across the street to her waiting jeep.
+She snatched her coat from the foyer and rushed across the street to her waiting SUV.
 Rose glanced back towards the house, grateful to see none of the teens following her before she sped off towards the life pod crash site.

 The Brely-Chase Council Estate was a collection of blocky building assembled in a way that probably considered artistic in the seventies.
 Grime streaked the sides of the once bright buildings and Rose paused as she looked up at the building.
-She had found herself thinking of the Powell Estate more and more lately either if she and her mother had left it behind.
-At this moment she almost felt homesick for the brick buildings that had her home as a child.
+She had found herself thinking of the Powell Estate more and more lately even if she and her mother had left it behind.
+At this moment she almost felt homesick for the brick buildings that had been her home as a child.
 Rose shook of the feeling and walked into the Council grounds, unlocking the gate to the fenced off estate with the sonic screwdriver.

 She didn't have to go far to find the crash site, well the first sign of it.
 One side of the largest building had a smoldering hole blown through it.
 Rose felt great relief that this council estate was close and abandoned as she knew firsthand just how crowded a building like this could be.
 Listening for any noises, Rose scanned the area carefully.
 There was a tension in the air and she felt her body tense in response.
 It probably wouldn't take UNIT to determine that they had a ship with no pilot and come looking.
 At the moment Rose's best plan was to find the Judoon, calm it down and help get it get transport from Earth.
 Hopefully she wouldn't do anything to endanger Earth's level five status just yet.
 Her planet wasn't ready for level six status and the headaches that came with it.